tpkarras/Mirror2RearUltra/README.md

+**NOTE:** I am looking for someone to take over this repository, my Mi 11 Ultra has officially died and I can no longer do any work on this due to me having a 14 Ultra.
+Anyone who's interested can feel free to contact me.
+Thank you.

 ![Mirror2RearUltra](https://i.imgur.com/wpv8kID.png)
 # Mirror2RearUltra
 Simplistic rear screen mirroring plugin/app for Xiaomi Mi 11 Ultra.
 Does nothing more other than mirror the front screen to your rear one.